Through the Blue

 You can fly into Milos in 45 minutes from Athens.
 The modest airport also has international connections to and from London and other major European cities in summer.

-Alternatively, the high-speed ferry from Pireaus port in Athens will get you there in three-and-a-half hours.
-It’s a good way to travel if you are tempted to extend your itinerary in the Cyclades with neighbours that are many and alluring.
+Alternatively, the high-speed ferry will get you there in three-and-a-half hours from Pireaus in Athens.
+It’s a good way to travel if you ‘re considering extending your itinerary in the Cyclades with neighbours that are many and alluring.
+Sifnos and Serifos sit on the same ferry line for an easy island hop.

 Jan 08, 2020 0 comment